parflow-resources/parflow-python-container/README.md

 # Using/Testing the dev container
 If you'd like to validate the dev container is working I recommend cloning the parflow short course repository: https://github.com/hydroframe/ParFlow_Short_Course

-Once you've done that use open a terminal window and navigate to ParFlow_Short_Course/.
+Once you've done that open a terminal window and navigate to ParFlow_Short_Course.
 Then enter
 ```
 start_parflow_container
 ```